Frequently Asked Questions

 Tisserand states that the absorption rate of ingestion is 95% compared to 50% absorbed from inhalation and 5% absorbed from topical use.
 This high absorption rate indicates that caution should be used.
 More is not better or necessary.

 You will decide for yourself what is the best route of use.
 Please note that while these methods of use have been proven to be safe, ingestion of essential oils is not approved under liability insurance for professional aromatherapists.

 Young Living Canada does have a line of dietary essential oils in Canada called the Plus line.
 Plus (+) essential oils have white labels and are the same essential oil as in the other-wise labelled bottles.
 The white labels give specific usage instructions for safe dietary use.
 You will decide for yourself if this is a suitable choice for you.
 If you choose to ingest, follow label instructions.

-Citrus essential oils of bergamot, lemon, jade lemon, orange, tangerine, lime, and essential oil angelica can cause phototoxicity.
+Citrus essential oils of bergamot, lemon, jade lemon, grapefruit, tangerine, lime, and essential oil angelica can cause phototoxicity.
 These essential oils have constituents calls furanocoumarins in them which cause the skin to burn more easily when in sunlight or UV light.
 Do not put them on skin that will be in direct contact with sunlight for 72 hours. *Young Living skin care products with these essential oils have had these components removed from them so they will not affect the skin.